ardacetinkaya/aws-api-gateway-with-lambda-infra/README.md

 ## AWS Batch

+- It's a service for having long running services.
+With `Fargate` it is possible to run jobs as container images.

 ## AWS Lambda

 - I don't have some much experience with `AWS Lambda` and `AWS API Gateway` so far.